c6o/docs/content/tutorials/core.md

 [prerequisites](_fragments/prerequisites.md ':include')

-The tutorial assumes you are at the root of the Sample Project repo, and have completed the [Sample Project tutorial](./sample-project.md) and that you have the sample project running in your cluster in the namespace `sample-project`.
+The tutorial assumes you are at the root of the Sample Project repo, have completed the [Sample Project tutorial](./sample-project.md), and that you have the sample project running in your cluster in the namespace `sample-project`.

 ## Leaf Tutorial

 ### Run the Leaf Service Locally

-Let's start by running the backend leaf service locally.
+Let's start by running the backend Leaf service locally.
 In the sample project root run:

 ```bash
 yarn start-leaf
 ```

-You should be able to access the local Frontend service at `http://localhost:3010/api`.
+You should be able to access the local Leaf service at `http://localhost:3010/api`.
 You should see an API response that looks something like this:

 ```json
 {"who":"leaf","where":"Somewhere-Machine.local"}
 ```

-We are now set up to use CodeZero's **Intercept** with the leaf service.
+We are now set up to use CodeZero's **Intercept** with the Leaf service.
 A locally running service will soon be accepting requests from the cluster.

 ### Start the CodeZero Daemon